 April is National Financial Literacy Month.
 It’s an excellent opportunity to review and upgrade your financial smarts.

 National Financial Literacy Month places the importance of learning about finances and the tools to learn about them right in the classroom, too.
-No matter the age of our children, putting the know-how and resources at their fingertips will give them the power to make smart decisions now and in the future.
+No matter their age, putting the know-how and resources at our children’s fingertips will give them the power to make smart decisions now and in the future.

-What began with The National Endowment for Financial Education as Youth Financial Literacy Day in 2000 has evolved into a month-long observance supported by Jump$tart Coalition called National Finacial Literacy Month.
-While no U.S. president has signed a declaration officially proclaiming the month, both the House and Senate have fully supported National Financial Literacy Month through joint resolutions.
-The U.S. Department of Education promotes the observance of the month as well.
+The National Endowment for Financial Education launched Youth Financial Literacy Day in 2000.
+Since then, the event has evolved into a month-long observance supported by Jump$tart Coalition called National Finacial Literacy Month.
+While no U.S. president has signed a declaration officially proclaiming the month, the House and Senate have fully supported National Financial Literacy Month through joint resolutions.
+The U.S. Department of Education also promotes the observance.